 I thought we were beyond this.
 The deep freeze.
 The anger.
 I wonder how much further we still have to go.

-I can’t say what I really think.
-I can’t parent how I think SD should be parented.
-I don’t—apparently—even get a say in what happens to my own belongings in my own home without getting in trouble for it.
+I can't say what I really think.
+I can't parent my stepdaughter how I think she should be parented.
+I don't—apparently—even get a say in what happens to my own belongings in my own home without getting in trouble for it.